auth0/docs/articles/quickstart/spa/cyclejs/01-login.md

 ## 1. Install the `cyclejs-auth0` Package

-To install both `cyclejs-auth0` and the `cyclic-router` (needed to parse the token sent by Auth0), from the command line, run:
+To install `cyclejs-auth0` from the command line, run:

 ${snippet(meta.snippets.dependencies)}